 Campbellsport High School Receives Prestigious W!SE Blue Star School Recognition

-Campbellsport High School received the Working in Support of Education (W!SE) Blue Star School recognition for the 2013-14 school year.
+Campbellsport High School received the Working in Support of Education (W!SE) Blue Star School recognition for the 2015-16 school year.
 Each of students in our Personal Finance course took the W!SE Financial Literacy certification test last year.
 To be recognized as a Blue Star School, 75% or higher of the students must pass the test and have either a majority of students on a given grade level take the test or have the students who took the test achieve an average of 80% or higher.
-This is no small feat, as Campbellsport was one of only ten schools in Wisconsin to achieve Blue Star School status.
+This is no small feat, as Campbellsport was one of only nine schools in Wisconsin to achieve Blue Star School status.